FTA unfinished business for outgoing envoy

-New Zealand agriculture goods make up just 3 percent of such products imported in Korea.
+New Zealand agricultural goods make up just 3 percent of such products imported in Korea.

 New Zealand beef is grass fed and, therefore, qualitatively different from what most local cattle ranchers produce, he said.

 This year marks the 50th anniversary of the establishment of diplomatic relations between Seoul and Auckland on March 1, 1962.
-So, inking an FTA will be the No. 1 goal of New Zealand’s next ambassador to Korea.
+Signing an FTA will be the No. 1 goal of New Zealand’s next ambassador to Korea.

-Mann and wife Michelle depart Jan.
-30 for a three-week vacation and then to New Zealand capital Auckland.
+Mann and wife Michelle depart today for a three-week vacation and then head to the New Zealand capital Auckland.